- LIVE THE GOLDEN RULE

 - shelter, including utilities, of adequate size and quality for individuals and families, respectively as applicable;

-- preventive health care including dental, hearing, vision and mental health, medical treatment for physical and mental disorders including rehabilitation and recreational therapies, and hospice care;
+- preventive health care including dental, hearing, vision and mental health, medical treatment for physical and mental disorders including all needed therapies, and hospice care;

 - dependable transportation according to need;